PN Junction: What is it? (And How To Make One)

 Each pentavalent impurity atom in the crystal structure has one extra electron in the outermost orbit which it can easily remove as a free electron.
 When it removes that electron it becomes positively charged ions.

-As the pentavalent impurity atoms donate electrons to the semiconductor crystal, the pentavalent impurity is called donor impurity.
-During the discussion of PN junction, we have discussed static acceptor and donor impurity atoms because these play a primary role in the formation of PN junction.
+Since pentavalent impurity atoms donate electrons to the semiconductor crystal, they are called donor impurities.
+We discuss static acceptor and donor impurity atoms because they play a key role in forming the PN junction.

 Let us come to the point when a p-type semiconductor comes in contact with an n-type semiconductor, free electrons on n-type semiconductor nearer to the junction first migrate to the p-type semiconductor due to diffusion because the concentration of free electrons is much more in the n-type region than that of the p-type region.